Payum/Payum/src/Payum/Core/Resources/docs/scripts/done-script.md

 ## Invalidation

-A good practise is to do some actions and redirect a user to another url.
+A good practice is to do some actions and redirect a user to another url.
 This url should not be accessible more than once.
 This way the user is not able to accidentally purchase the same order two times for example.